 The Marriott Bonvoy Business American Express Card is the sole hotel co-branded credit card in Canada aimed at business owners, and that’s already a main reason to have this card on your radar.
-Throw in an excellent signup offer, excellent year-to-year retention offers, and 15 qualifying nights each year, and this card is a winner.
+Throw in an solid signup offer, anniversary free night award, and 15 qualifying nights each year, and this card is a winner.

 Bonuses and Fees

-The Marriott Bonvoy Business American Express Card offers 80,000 Marriott Bonvoy points upon spending $5,000 in the first three months, as well as 10,000 Bonvoy points upon making a purchase in months 14–17, for a total of up to 90,000 Bonvoy points.
+The Marriott Bonvoy Business American Express Card offers 55,000 Marriott Bonvoy points upon spending $3,000 in the first three months.

 The card has an annual fee of $150.

 You can refer friends and family from the Marriott Bonvoy Business Card to the same card or the Marriott Bonvoy Card, earning a referral bonus of 15,000 Bonvoy points each time, up to a maximum of 150,000 Marriott Bonvoy points in a calendar year.

 Finally, supplementary cards are $50 apiece; as with all American Express cards, you’re allowed up to nine supplementary cards per card account.